pydicom/pynetdicom/docs/tutorials/create_scu.rst

 to the IP address ``'127.0.0.1'`` on port ``11112``. ``'127.0.0.1'`` (also known as ``'localhost'``) is a `special IP address
 <https://en.wikipedia.org/wiki/Localhost>`_ that means *this computer*.
 This
-is the same IP address and port that we started the ``storescp`` application on earlier.
+should be the same IP address and port that we started the ``storescp`` application on earlier, so if you used a different port you should change this value accordingly.

 The :meth:`AE.associate()<ae.ApplicationEntity.associate>` method returns an :class:`~association.Association` instance `assoc`, which is a subclass of :class:`threading.Thread`.
+This allows us to make use of the association while *pynetdicom* monitors the connection behind the scenes.

 As mentioned earlier, an *acceptor* may do a couple of things in response to an association request: